vuex-asr/vuex-asr/docs/learn-by-example/hello-world-example.md

     };
     </script>
 ```
 Notice the `asr-bind-state` property in the `<example-message>` component.
 This binds the `message` variable from the store to the component.
-If the store updates the message variable the component that it's bound to will update automatically.
+If the store updates the message variable all components that it's bound to will update automatically.

 ## the Example Message component